Aetopia/Halo-Infinite-Settings-Editor-NET/README.md

 # Halo-Infinite-Settings-Editor-NET
- Recreation of Halo Infinite Settings Editor but in the .NET Framework..
+ Recreation of Halo Infinite Settings Editor but in the .NET Framework.

+# Usage